loefflerd/Charmey/README.md

 - Method 1: use https://live.lean-lang.org/ (as above)
 - Method 2: follow the instructions at https://lean-lang.org/lean4/doc/quickstart.html.

 If you use Method 2, then when you reach the step "*Set up Lean 4 Project*", I recommend you choose the option "Download an existing project" and use the URL for this Github page, https://github.com/loefflerd/Charmey.
-Then you will get a pre-prepared project with the examples from the lectures and a recent version of "Mathlib: already installed.
+Then you will get a pre-prepared project with the examples from the lectures and a recent version of "Mathlib" already installed.

 ## Learning resources